 Respondents indicated the biggest source of stress in their daily life was financial stability and relationships.
 In addition, respondents indicated the biggest challenges related to the COVID-19 pandemic were mental health and social isolation and juggling work and family.

-When asked "How much do these health issues affect YOU?" cost of health care, mental health, awareness and availability of healthy food choices and assistance with navigating the healthcare system were the issues that affected respondents most.
+When asked "How much do these health issues affect YOU?" cost of health care, mental health, system were the issues that affected respondents most.